EllaBrands/stanDev/Automatic-Differentiation-API.md

-** THIS IS NOW OUT-OF-DATE WITH RESPECT TO THE develop BRANCH AS OF THE MATH LIB REFACTOR **
+# THIS IS NOW OUT-OF-DATE WITH RESPECT TO THE develop BRANCH

-PLEASE CHECK BACK LATER --- WE HOPE TO GET IT UPDATED.
+## PLEASE CHECK BACK LATER --- WE HOPE TO GET IT UPDATED.

 Stan's forward- and reverse-mode automatic differentiation API has been written so that it can be used by itself outside of the context of Stan's programming language and built-in inference systems.